Getting Your PC Unblocked on the UH Network

 If your PC is connected to a Windows domain, please contact your system administrator.
 For more information, see http://windows.microsoft.com/en-us/windows/change-password

-Change your password on Windows 8 and 10
+Change your password on Windows 10

 - Click the Start button, click Settings, click Accounts.